Skip to main content

 Validating Stack Configurations

 Validation is essential for ensuring clean and correct configurations, especially in environments where multiple teams contribute to the development and deployment processes.
-Atmos enhances this validation process in two significant ways with JSON Schema and OPA policies.
+Atmos enhances this validation process in three significant ways with JSON Schema, OPA policies, and the EditorConfig Checker.

 Types of Validation